assaab/FeatureCraft/docs/getting-started.md

 - **[API Reference](api-reference.md)** - Full documentation of all methods
 - **[Configuration](configuration.md)** - Detailed configuration options
 - **[CLI Reference](cli-reference.md)** - Complete command-line guide

+**Want to understand what FeatureCraft is doing?** Try the explainability demo in the examples folder!

 ---